araid/PrintingCode/README.md

 PrintingCode
 ============
-This is a collection of assignments for [http://www.runemadsen.com/printing-code-2012](Printing Code), a class taught by [http://runemadsen.com/](Rune Madsen) at [http://itp.nyu.edu](NYU ITP) during Fall 2012
+This is a collection of assignments for [Printing Code](http://www.runemadsen.com/printing-code-2012), a class taught by [Rune Madsen](http://runemadsen.com/) at [NYU ITP](http://itp.nyu.edu) during Fall 2012

 Print 00
 --------